dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 If a GUI component requires data from the past, how should it request this ?
 Could supply options like `onLoadPath( path, -5)` to get the item 5 back from current along the current main path.

+### Passing Actions
+Each React component could recieve as props: `{ state, network, actions }` where the actions object contains functions which cause a dispatch to the shell.
+Actions could contain the schema, so that a UI can be built for those actions.

+Actions is spread from above, so children get given their parents actions, scoped to their current directory.
+If a child covenant overrides a parents actions, then

+Actions that are not meant to be passed down should be indicated somehow.

 ## Implementation